-- Sensor Interfaces Select the Sensor Interfaces you are interested in.
+- Sensor Select the Sensors you are interested in or select "All" to select all Sensors.
 Administrators can restrict the Sensors accessible by guest accounts. - Time Frame Select a predefined time frame, or select "Custom..." to enter a specific time interval.